Grammar » 42 » Double (Transitive) Verb Endings

 Where he/she/it is doing the action:

-takujânga She sees me.
+takujânga He/she sees me.

-takujâtit She sees you.
+takujâtit He/she sees you.

-takujanga She sees him.
+takujanga He/she sees him/her.

 The basic form of these affixes begin with j- when added to a root ending in a vowel.
 With some verbs, you may hear some speakers use verb roots ending in a t: and following them with a verb ending that starts with t-: